-What’s more, both women and men faced limits on the amount of coverage they could use in their lifetime, so one serious illness could mean bankruptcy.
+What’s more, all people faced limits on the amount of coverage they could use in their lifetime — so one serious illness could mean bankruptcy.

-In the days before Obamacare became law, many women had to pay out-of-pocket for basic preventive health care like cancer screenings, Pap tests, and birth control — costing them hundreds of dollars a year or more.
+In the days before Obamacare became law, many people had to pay out-of-pocket for basic preventive health care like breast cancer screenings, Pap tests, and birth control — costing them hundreds of dollars a year or more.

 In fact, before the ACA’s birth control benefit went into effect, contraception accounted for 30% to 44% of women’s out-of-pocket health care costs.

-Because of all this, for too many women, the health care they needed was out of reach.
+Because of all this, much-needed preventive, reproductive health care was out of reach for far too many people.
 The ACA helped change that.

-One of the most immediate changes for women was the ACA’s birth control benefit, which ensured that more than 55 million women now have birth control without a copay, and helped women save an estimated $1.4 billion on the pill in the ACA’s first year alone.
+One of the most immediate changes for reproductive health was the ACA’s birth control benefit, which ensured that nearly 63 million women now have birth control without a copay, and helped women save an estimated $1.4 billion on the pill in the ACA’s first year alone.

-Today, millions of women, families, and young people are benefiting from Obamacare — and millions more will benefit as the law continues to be implemented.
+Today, millions of women, families, and young people are benefiting from the Affordable Care Act — and millions more will benefit as the law continues to be implemented.

 Know this: We won’t go back to an era where women paid more for health care simply because of their gender.
-That’s why Planned Parenthood Action Fund and our supporters are fighting to protect the health care law.
+That’s why Planned Parenthood Action Fund and our supporters are fighting to protect the Affordable Care Act and any other health care law that supports reproductive health.